-We understand that the process is arduous and can be exceptionally frustrating but it is crucial.
+We understand that sourcing solutions is arduous and can be exceptionally frustrating, but it is crucial.

 Your choice of system or solution must be directly in line with the requirements set out by your stakeholders.
 Poor adoption and implementation rates are heavily linked to stakeholder engagement throughout the process.
 Discuss your preferences with the wider team and get additional demos if needed.

 Whittling down your options is easy with our percentage fit scores.
-When it comes to demos, the vendor is shown exactly where they underperformed against your priority requirements so they know the importance of demonstrating fit when the time comes.
+Regarding demos, the vendor is shown exactly where they underperformed against your priority requirements so they know the importance of demonstrating fit when the time comes.

 Olive is an end-to-end technology evaluation platform that drastically reduces the time it takes to digitally transform.
 Smart manufacturing is about to accelerate the entire industry and those who hesitate will be swallowed by their innovative peers.